dmolitor/pyssed/README.md

     return values[arm]
 ```

-Note that we are designing our experiment so that Arm 1 has a small ATE
+We design the experiment so Arm 1 has a small ATE (0.1), while Arms 2
-(0.1) and Arms 2 & 3 have similar, larger ATEs (0.2 and 0.22).
+and 3 have larger ATEs (0.2 and 0.22) that are very similar.

 ### Thompson Sampling bandit

-Next we will implement our underlying bandit algorithm which is TS for
-binary data.
-Specifically, this models the outcomes from each experiment
+We’ll now implement TS for binary data, modeling each arm’s outcomes as
-arm as being drawn from a Bernoulli distribution with unknown parameter
+drawn from a Bernoulli with an unknown parameter $\theta$, where
-$\theta$, where $\theta$ has a prior Beta($\alpha$=1, $\beta$=1)
-distribution (a uniform prior).
+$\theta$ follows a Beta($\alpha$=1, $\beta$=1) prior (a uniform prior).

-In order to implement MAD, pyssed assumes that the bandit algorithm is a
+To use MAD, pyssed requires the bandit algorithm to be a class
-class that follows some very specific design requirements.
-Specifically,
-the bandit algorithm should inherit from the `pyssed.Bandit` class which
+inheriting from `pyssed.Bandit`, which requires the bandit class to
-will force the bandit to implement a handful of methods that MAD relies
-on.
-The list of required methods is as follows:
+implement the following key methods:

-- `control()`: Returns the index of the bandit control arm.
+- `control()`: Returns the control arm index.
-- `k()`: Returns the number of bandit arms.
+- `k()`: Returns the number of arms.
-- `probabilities()`: Calculates and returns bandit arm assignment
+- `probabilities()`: Computes arm assignment probabilities.
-  probabilities.
-- `reward(arm)`: Calculates and returns the reward for a selected bandit
+- `reward(arm)`: Computes the reward for a selected arm.
-  arm.
-- `t()` Returns the current time step of the bandit.
+- `t()` Returns the current time step.

-For more detailed documentation see the documentation for
+For full details, see the `pyssed.Bandit` documentation.
-`pyssed.Bandit`.

-As an example we implement the TS bandit algorithm as follows:
+The following is an example TS implementation:

 ``` python
 class TSBernoulli(Bandit):